Métis Nation—Saskatchewan: Affiliates

 The Métis Nation Legislative Assembly, on behalf of the Métis Nation—Saskatchewan, exercises all voting rights, power, and duties of ownership of the affiliates, in accordance with the recommendations provided by the Provincial Métis Council.
 The member of the Métis Nation Legislative Assembly with the portfolio responsible for the affiliate sits as the chairperson of that affiliate.
 However, under non-profit legislation, the affiliates are independent to the Métis Nation—Saskatchewan.

+Métis Nation—Saskatchewan was a founding member of the Métis National Council (MNC), a representative body of Métis governments in multiple provinces.
+In September 2024, MN—S left the Council, primarily due to conflicts with the MNC's continued admittance of the Métis Nation of Ontario.

 Citizenship in the Métis Nation

-In 2000, the Métis Nation—Saskatchewan formally adopted the National Definition of Métis:
+In 2000, Métis Nation—Saskatchewan formally adopted the National Definition of Métis: